 $1,500 – $20,000

-A monthly SEO retainer is a fixed-fee package where you pay an agency or freelancer to handle ongoing SEO tasks every month.
-It’s the most common model in the industry, especially for long-term growth.
+A monthly SEO retainer is a fixed fee for ongoing SEO work delivered every month.
+It’s the most common model for long-term growth.

 What’s Typically Included in a Monthly SEO Package?

-Some agencies skip packages entirely and offer custom quotes only.
+Some full-service agencies skip packages entirely and offer custom SEO pricing only.
 Their thinking is that every business is unique, so predefined scopes will never reflect the actual work required.

 Monthly Retainers: Pros and Cons

-Although monthly retainers are one of the most common ways SEO services are priced, that doesn’t mean they’re perfect for everyone.
+Although monthly retainers are one of the most common ways search optimization services are priced, that doesn’t mean they’re perfect for everyone.
 Here’s a quick look at what they do well and where they can fall short:

 Pros:

-• Ideal for ongoing needs like content optimization, crawlability fixes, and site health monitoring
+- Are suitable for ongoing monthly SEO tasks like optimization, crawlability fixes, content creation, and site monitoring

 Cons:

-• Fixed deliverables may not keep pace with sudden changes like seasonal campaigns or urgent product launches
+- Fixed scope may lag behind seasonal campaigns or urgent launches

 Average Ecommerce SEO Monthly Pricing

-Now to the part everyone wants to know: how much does a monthly ecommerce SEO retainer actually cost?
+Now to the part everyone wants to know: how much do monthly ecommerce SEO services actually cost?

-These numbers reflect starting prices.
-If you run an ecommerce site, those entry-level packages might not be enough.
-You’re likely dealing with dozens of category pages, hundreds of products, and regular updates across the board.
+Treat these numbers as the minimum digital marketing budget for getting consistent search optimization services.
+If you run an ecommerce site, you’re likely dealing with dozens of category pages, hundreds of products, technical SEO issues, and regular updates across the board.
 In most cases, this calls for a mid-tier or custom plan.
-So treat these numbers as the bare minimum for getting consistent SEO support.

-The final cost depends on your site’s size, technical complexity, and growth targets.
-If you’re serious about scaling your ecommerce business, the SeoProfy team can calculate a tailored Ecommerce SEO services plan based on a site audit and your goals.
+So, your site’s size, technical complexity, and growth targets affect ecommerce SEO pricing.
+If you’re serious about scaling your ecommerce business, the SeoProfy team can calculate a tailored ecommerce SEO services plan based on a site audit and your goals.

 $5,000 – $20,000 avg.

-Project-based pricing is a fixed-cost model where you pay for a specific outcome, not ongoing support.
-The scope is clearly defined upfront, and the agency completes the work within an agreed timeline.
+Project-based ecommerce SEO pricing is a fixed-cost model where you pay for a specific outcome, not ongoing support.
+The scope is clearly defined upfront, and the agency providing SEO services completes the work within an agreed timeline.

-To get the most out of your SEO investment, it helps to know exactly what impacts your results.
+To get the most out of your investment, it helps to know exactly what impacts your results and average ecommerce SEO costs.
 Use our comprehensive ecommerce SEO guide to build the structure your store actually needs.

 Pros and Cons

-This model works well in many situations but is not for everyone.
+This model works well in many situations, but it is not for everyone.
 Here are the pros and cons.

 Pros: